chjj/blessed/README.md

 - **autoPadding** - automatically position child elements with border and padding in mind (__NOTE__: this is a recommended option. it may become default in the future).
-- **noAlt** - do not clear the screen, only scroll down enough to make room for the elements on the screen. do not use the alternate screenbuffer. useful for writing a CLI tool or some kind of prompt (__experimental__ - see test/widget-noalt.js).
-- **log** - create a log file. see `log` method.
-- **dump** - dump all output and input to desired file. can be used together with `log` option if set as a boolean.
-- **debug** - debug mode. enables usage of the `debug` method.
-- **ignoreLocked** - Array of keys in their full format (e.g. `C-c`) to ignore when keys are locked.
-Useful for creating a key that will *always* exit no matter whether the keys are locked.
 - **artificialCursor** - have blessed draw a custom cursor and hide the terminal cursor (__experimental__).
 - **cursorShape** - shape of the artificial cursor. can be: block, underline,